d2l-ai/d2l-en/chapter_preliminaries/probability.md

 learning models, and to give you enough of a flavor for the subject that you can begin to explore it on your own if you wish.

 We've already invoked probabilities in previous sections without articulating what precisely they are or giving a concrete example.
 Let us get more serious now by considering the problem of distinguishing cats and dogs based on photographs.
-This might sound simple but it's actually a formidable challenge.
+This might sound simple but it is actually a formidable challenge.
 To start with, the difficulty of the problem may depend on the resolution of the image.

 | 10px | 20px | 40px | 80px | 160px |
 |:----:|:----:|:----:|:----:|:-----:|
 |![](../img/whitecat10.jpg)|![](../img/whitecat20.jpg)|![](../img/whitecat40.jpg)|![](../img/whitecat80.jpg)|![](../img/whitecat160.jpg)|
 |![](../img/whitedog10.jpg)|![](../img/whitedog20.jpg)|![](../img/whitedog40.jpg)|![](../img/whitedog80.jpg)|![](../img/whitedog160.jpg)|

-While it's easy for humans to recognize cats and dogs at 320 pixel resolution, it becomes challenging at 40 pixels and next to impossible at 10 pixels.
+While it is easy for humans to recognize cats and dogs at 320 pixel resolution, it becomes challenging at 40 pixels and next to impossible at 10 pixels.
 In other words, our ability to tell cats and dogs apart at a large distance (and thus low resolution) might approach uninformed guessing.
 Probability gives us a formal way of reasoning about our level of certainty.
 If we are completely sure